johnivore/gitstat/README.md

 * unpushed commits
 * if a pull from upstream is required

-`gitstat` can optionally fetch changes from upstream, and has a few other features to improve quality of life when dealing with many git repositories.
-It uses multiple processes to speed up checks, and will try to continue even if there is a problem with a repository.
+`gitstat` can optionally fetch or pull changes from upstream, and has a few other features to improve quality of life when dealing with many git repositories.
+It uses multiple processes to speed things up, and will try to continue even if there is a problem with a repository.

 ## Requirements